Brendow21/CS412-NP-Complete-Project/approxmation_solution/README.md

 Class 2: Wrote the approximation by randomly assigning True or False to each variable and looping through each clause checking if the caluse is valid.

 Class 3: Reworking approximation to not randomly reassign all variables when looking for a better solution.

+Class 4: Worked on writing shell script to write test cases and start making slides for presentation